arista-channel/acws/docs/references/agni_tacacs.md

         | Shared Secret Name  |   `Access`   |
         | Value               | `Arista!123` |

-3. Be sure to copy the generated `Token` value
+3. Be sure to copy the generated `Token` value, this will used in our EOS configuration

     !!! warning "Token Generation"